 - Flip-out boom is not durable

-Though Plantronics’ Explorer 50 does not carry the prestige of their Voyager Legend, this lower priced option carries a lot of the same marks of quality for a fraction of the price.
+Though Plantronics’ Explorer 50 does not carry the prestige of their Voyager Legend, this lower priced option has a lot of the same quality components for a fraction of the price.

 This headset is lightweight and offers an ergonomic fit that works in either ear, even though some users report that the eartip pokes too roughly into their ear.